anhero/BaconBox-OLD/meta/tiled/tiled_properties.markdown

 </tr>
 <tr>
 <td>z</td>
 <td>Z coordinate of the layer.
-Overrides the Z calculated by the zStart and zInterval specified in the tile map's properties.
+Overrides the Z calculated by the zStart and zIncrement specified in the tile map's properties.
 Optional.</td>
 <td></td>
 </tr>
 </table>